kazurayam/HowFailureHandlingAffectsExceptions/README.md

         // at 3 secs after the initial page loading,
         // the old <button id='myButton'> was removed, but soon
         // a new <button id='myButton'> was recreated.
-        // The verifyElementNotPresent keyword will not notice the change.
-        // The keyword will see the HTML node stays present untile the timeout expires WebUI.waitForElementNotClickable(myButtonTestObject,
+        // The keyword will see the HTML node stays clickable untile the timeout expires WebUI.waitForElementNotClickable(myButtonTestObject,
                                     10,
                                     FailureHandling.STOP_ON_FAILURE)
         // so the keyword will throw a SERE